-Fridays at 8:30 in the morning are when Pretrial hearings for felony cases for both Judge Hatty and Judge Reader.
+Fridays at 8:30 in the morning are when Pretrial hearings for felony cases for Judge Michael P. Hatty, Judge Suzanne Geddis, and Judge Miriam Cavanaugh.
 Our criminal attorney will meet with a different prosecutor than in the preliminary exam conference.
 There, we will go over any and all plea discussions with the prosecutor and relay them to you.
 If there are any plea deals that both you and our office agree are acceptable, then you would enter a guilty plea at that time based upon the plea agreement.
 If it isn’t possible to reach a satisfactory deal, then the next step is to set a final settlement conference and ultimately, trial.

 In felony cases, there is always the possibility of a lengthy prison sentence.
 One of the tools used by the Court to make such a determination is the Michigan Sentencing Guidelines.
 These guidelines are a source of frequent contention between the prosecutor and a competent criminal attorney asserting your defense.
 We have the experience to meticulously examine these guidelines as applied to you and assure the appropriate result.
 These guidelines take into account any prior criminal record and the actions taken regarding the alleged offense.
 The guidelines are also important because it can provide a basis for more advantageous plea discussions as well as predicting whether a jail or prison sentence could be involved in your case.
 It is imperative that you have a seasoned attorney who fully understands the ramifications of your guidelines prior to entering serious plea negotiations and considering the risks